-

 Software Engineers, Software Developers, Web Developers, and Full Stack Engineers who want to learn more about the operations side of the house.

-Engineering Managers, Engineering Directors, CTOs, VPEs, and CIOs who want to learn how to adopt and improve DevOps and software delivery practices in their organizations.
+Engineering Managers, Engineering Directors, CTOs, VPEs, and CIOs who want to learn how to adopt DevOps practices in their organizations.

 Part | Key ideas you’ll explore | Examples you’ll try out |